CityOfNewYork/patterns-cli/readme.md

 **Upgrading a current NYC Opportunity Patterns Library**

-Once the framework is installed as a dependency of the library you can delete the `.app/` directory and remove any dependencies from the library listed in the framework's [package.json](https://github.com/CityOfNewYork/nyco-patterns-framework/blob/master/package.json) dependency object.
+Once the framework is installed as a dependency of the library you can delete the <u>.app/</u> directory and remove any dependencies from the library listed in the framework's [package.json](https://github.com/CityOfNewYork/nyco-patterns-framework/blob/master/package.json) dependency object.
 Keep in mind, you will need to keep any [optional dependencies](#optional-dependencies) that the library is using.
+These may include specific plugins for Rollup and Vue.

+Remove **rollup-plugin-eslint** from the <u>./config/rollup.js</u> file if used.
+Linting is now done through a corresponding [Script](#scripts).
+Update esLint configuration in the <u>./package.json</u> file

+A few configuration files were renamed to keep parity with their corresponding [Scripts](#scripts) name.
+Rename <u>./config/styles.js</u> to <u>./config/sass.js</u> and rename <u>./config/site.js</u> to <u>./config/slm.js</u>.

 ## Scripts